-First Year Research Project Evaluation Written Report and Handouts P2.
-Assume responsibility for dental hygiene actions and care based on accepted cciontific thos rics and research as we LIT Con Statem as the accepted standard of care.
-P4.
-Communicate effectively with individuals and groups from diverse population ons both verba lly and in writing.
-Student Name(s) Presenta ation Title rdance with the standards set forth by the ADA and the Dental Hygiene Program, has llowing criteria.
-Possible Points Points Awarded OUTLIN E 1.
-Introductio n 5 2.
-Main topic s are briefly described 10 3.
-Type of vis ual aids are described 5 WRITTE N PAPER 4.
-Introduction describes the topic and purpose of the project 5.
-Topic was thoroughly defined and discussed 6.
-5. Topic scope and depth is appropriate 7.
-7. Topic information is accurate and current 8.
-Describes h now the topic is related to the practice of dental hygiene 10 9. .
-Future research/information needs are identified 10.
-Informatio n is organized in a logical and effective sequence 5 11.
-Grammar i s correct throughout the report 10 12 Reference requirements are met 5 15.
-References and body of the paper follow the APA guidelines 5 Total Point S 100 nts:
+Dental Hygiene Care I DHYG 2301 First Year Research Project Evaluation Outline and Research Paper P2.
+Assume responsibility for dental hygiene actions and care based on accepted scientific theories and research as LIT Competency well as the accepted standard of care.
+Statements P4.
+Communicate effectively with individuals and groups from diverse populations both verbally and in writing.
+Student Name(s) Presentation Title The student, in accordance with the standards set forth by the ADA and the Dental Hygiene Program, has Possible Points Awarded Points demonstrated the following criteria.
+OUTLINE 1.
+Introduction 5 2.
+Main topics are briefly described 10 3.
+Type of visual aids are described 5 WRITTEN PAPER 4.
+Introduction describes the topic and purpose of the project 10 5.
+Topic was thoroughly defined and discussed 10 6.
+Topic scope and depth is appropriate 10 7.
+Topic information is accurate and current 10 Describes how the topic is related to the practice of dental hygiene 8.
+10 9.
+Future research/information needs are identified 5 10.
+Information is organized in a logical and effective sequence 5 11.
+Grammar is correct throughout the report 10 12 Reference requirements are met 5 15.
+References and body of the paper follow the APA guidelines 5